opencv/opencv/modules/ml/doc/decision_trees.rst

 * The best found split does not give any noticeable improvement compared to a random choice.

 When the tree is built, it may be pruned using a cross-validation procedure, if necessary.
 That is, some branches of the tree that may lead to the model overfitting are cut off.
 Normally, this procedure is only applied to standalone decision trees.
-Tree ensembles usually build trees that are small enough and use their own protection schemes against overfitting.
+Usually tree ensembles build trees that are small enough and use their own protection schemes against overfitting.

 Variable Importance
 -------------------